nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 2. Save open windows
 3. Restore saved open windows
 4. Restore window state, including `Always on Top`, `Always on Visible Workspace` and maximization
-5. Restore window workspace, monitor, size and position
+5. Restore window workspace, size and position
 6. Move windows to their own workspace according to a saved session
-7. Move windows to their own monitor according to a saved session
+7. Support multi-monitor
 8. Trash saved session
 9. Search saved session by the session name fuzzily
 10. ...